rbricks/scalog/README.md

           }
     ```

+  You can set `-Dscalog.forceColored=yes` as a _java option_ (`javaOptions += "-Dscalog.forceColored=yes"` in `build.sbt`) to enable colorized output even when stdout/stderr don't appear to be ttys.

   Other ways to instantiate the backend can be found in the [scaladoc for `LoggingBackend`](http://rbricks.io/scalog/latest/api/io/rbricks/scalog/LoggingBackend$.html)

 2. Easily extensible.
 See [architecture](#architecture) for details.
 3. Support for slf4j's [MDC (Mapped Diagnostic Context)](http://logback.qos.ch/manual/mdc.html) to keep track of context (i.e. http request being handled) between calls.